-Our task is to assess and (where applicable) make an award for direct and consequential losses (‘D & C losses’ ) suffered by an eligible customer of Lloyds/HBOS/BOS (‘the Bank’ ) who was a victim of the fraudulent activity perpetrated through the HBOS Impaired Assets London and South East team unit based from Reading and Bishopsgate offices in London (the ‘IAR’) by Lynden Scourfield or Mark Dobson and/or the company called Quayside Corporate Services Limited (‘QCS’), and/or any of its Associates, (the ‘IAR Fraud’ ).
+Our task is to assess and (where applicable) make an award for direct and consequential losses (‘D & C losses’ ) suffered by an eligible customer of Lloyds/HBOS/BOS (‘the Bank’ ) who was a victim of the fraudulent activity perpetrated through the HBOS Impaired Assets London and South East unit based from offices in Reading and Bishopsgate, London (the ‘IAR’) by Lynden Scourfield or Mark Dobson and/or the company called Quayside Corporate Services Limited (‘QCS’), and/or any of its Associates, (the ‘IAR Fraud’ ).

 Our objective is to consider any Customer’s case through a non-legalistic and fair process and to make our decisions in a generous, fair and common-sense manner.